MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 > To remove a segment, use the -RemoveInformationSegment parameter.

 > [!NOTE]
 > When a team is created in Microsoft Teams, a SharePoint site is automatically created for the team's files.
 Within 24 hours, the segments associated with the team's members are automatically associated with the site.
 SharePoint admins can't change the segments associated with a site when the site is connected to a team.
+[Learn more about information barriers in Teams](/microsoftteams/information-barriers-in-teams)

 ## View the segments associated with a site